ameer54158/Code_Test_2022_v6/readme.txt

 General comments for both files

-there are no any try catch have been used in all the files.
+1.there are no any try catch have been used in all the files.
 We must use the try catch so that we can handle error and return a response if any error occured.

+2. There are no any comment against any function that will be help ful of the new developers

 BookingController.php
 1. we can use Auth::user() instead of $request->__authenticatedUser in wholecontroller.
 Because we have to use the laravel authentication method for